DAY-AND-NIGHT POCKET WATCH Adriaan de Baghyn Amsterdam Ca. 1730

 The spring-driven, 25-hour going movement of this pocket watch is constructed between two gilt-brass plates.
 The going train has a spring barrel, chain fusee and verge escapement with balance and balance spring.
 The finely pierced and engraved silver balance bridge depicts a lady in a long dress.
 Next to this bridge is a silvered regulation disc.
 The maker has signed the watch along the edge of the backplate: ADRIAAN DE BAGHYN AMSTERDAM.

 The silver, champlevé dial has a semi-circular Roman chapter VI-XII-VI in the upper part, with Arabic five-minute and minute divisions all around.
-The hours are indicated by a painted rotating disc with pointer, for the nights with a star-spangled heaven and moon, and for the day with a sun motif.
+The hours are indicated by a blued steel rotating disc with pointer, for the nights with a gilded star-spangled heaven and moon, and for the day with a gilded sun motif.
 The minutes are indicated by a blued steel hand.
 Above the 30 is a date aperture.
 The lower half depicts a chased Chronos figure.

 The inner silver case, which is smooth and contains the movement, has a convex glass in a silver bezel, which can be opened with a catch at the bottom.
 Upon opening another catch is revealed with which the case can be unlocked and turned outwards.
 At the top is a pendant with suspension ring.
 The silver outer case is chased with scroll and leaf motifs.
 The back depicts fantasy animals.